 Monica Gomez cites different skilled trade jobs that are more conducive to travel possibilities.

 The manufacturing industry had 4,105 establishments supplying 162,716 jobs in the Twin Cities, comprising about 53% of the 307,159 manufacturing jobs within the state.
-The average annual wage for the manufacturing industry sector equaled $69,680 in 2013, 17% higher than the industry’s average annual wage for the state as a whole ($59,540).
+The average annual wage for the manufacturing industry sector equaled $69,680 in 2013.

 It is beneficial to know that some industries – particularly manufacturing – pay more for the same job.
 For example, salespeople selling products related to manufacturing are more likely earn more money than salespeople selling other types of good or services.